lant/dotdump/README.md

-# DotDump, a JVM .dot file library.
+# DotDump, a JVM .dot file generating library.

 DotDump aims to be a very simple *dot* graph file format output for the JVM.

+I found myself writing different hacky dot file dumpers for different projects, so I decided that I'd write a fairly decent one once and for all.

+This library 100% java without external dependencies (other than junit) is thread safe.

 This is **not** a graph library, it just writes your graph into *dot* format.